KazKB/Digital-Language/src/pages/web-development/html.md

 ### HTML Comment

 Comments in HTML are `<!-- -->`.
-Comments allow whatever code or text in between them to be ignored from the browser.
+Comments allow whatever code or text in between them to be hidden from the browser.
 For example, `<!-- Hey there -->` hides Hey there from the browser.

 Using comments is a good way to leave notes or explain what some code does.
 Also, it is a good way to hide code for various reasons such as it is faulty, not yet ready to implement or you may want to use again later.